Fingerprints provide a reliable means of personal identification.

-That is the essential explanation for fingerprints having replaced other methods of establishing the identities of criminals reluctant to admit previous arrests.
-1
+That is the essential explanation for why fingerprints have replaced other methods of identifying people who are reluctant to admit previous arrests using different names.

 The science of fingerprint identification stands out among all other forensic sciences for many reasons, including the following:

-Has served governments worldwide for over 100 years to provide accurate identification of criminals.
+● Has served governments worldwide for over a century by providing accurate identification of persons.
 No two fingerprints have ever been found alike in many billions of human and automated computer comparisons.
-Fingerprints are the basis for criminal history confirmation at police agencies worldwide. ● Established the first forensic professional organization, the International Association for Identification (IAI), in 1915.
+Fingerprints are the foundation for criminal history confirmation at police agencies worldwide. ● Established the first forensic professional organization, the International Association for Identification (IAI), in 1915.

 The Bertillon System was generally accepted in many countries during the next three decades, however the anthropometric measurement system never recovered from the events of 1903, when a man named Will West was sentenced to the US Penitentiary at Leavenworth, Kansas.
 It was discovered there was already a prisoner at the penitentiary, whose Bertillon measurements were nearly the same, and his name was William West.
 Upon investigation, it was determined there were two men who looked very similar.
 Their names were William and Will West.
-Their Bertillon measurements were close enough to identify them as the same person.
-However, a fingerprint comparison quickly and correctly determined the biometrics (fingerprints and face) were from two different people.
-(According to prison records publicized years later, the West men were apparently identical twin brothers and each had a record of correspondence with the same immediate family relatives.)
+Their Bertillon measurements were similar enough to identify them as the same person.
+However, fingerprint comparisons quickly and correctly determined the biometrics (fingerprints and face) were from two different people.
+(According to prison records made public years later, the West men were apparently identical twins and each had a record of correspondence with the same immediate family relatives.)

 Chinese records from the Qin Dynasty (221-206 BC) include details about using handprints as evidence during burglary investigations.

-In a "Philosophical Transactions of the Royal Society of London" paper in 1684, Dr. Nehemiah Grew was the first European to publish friction ridge skin observations.
+1684 - Grew In the "Philosophical Transactions of the Royal Society of London" paper in 1684, Dr. Nehemiah Grew was the first European to publish friction ridge skin observations.

 No mention of friction ridge skin uniqueness or permanence was made by Grew, Bidloo or Malpighi.